smitrajput/pay-no-load/README.md

 $ acp install ./pay-no-load
 ``` -->

-6. Now, inside the file `config.dev.json`, add the module and page definations for loading the module :
+5. Now, inside the file `config.dev.json` in the lite-explorer repo, add the module and page definations for loading the module :

 Adding the plugin :